 Japan is a land of contrasts, where an appreciation for the modern combines with a reverence for tradition, where skyscrapers sit side-by-side with peaceful ancient shrines.
-Our walking holiday combines the ancient with the modern Japan to offer a truly unique insight into the Land of the Rising Sun.
-From Kyoto to Tokyo, we travel back to the time of Shoguns and Samurai, when merchants and feudal lords travelled by foot or horseback through the mountains, a time when pilgrims walked from temple to temple seeking enlightenment.
-We get off the beaten track to less-touristed parts of Japan and experience the warm hospitality of the Japanese people as we stay in traditional travellers' inns and guesthouses.
+This walking holiday combines the ancient with the modern Japan to offer a truly unique insight into the Land of the Rising Sun.
+From Kyoto to Tokyo, travel back to the time of Shoguns and Samurai, when merchants and feudal lords travelled by foot or horseback through the mountains, a time when pilgrims walked from temple to temple seeking enlightenment.
+Get off the beaten track to less-touristed parts of Japan and experience the warm hospitality of the Japanese people staying in traditional travellers' inns and guesthouses.

 The Nakasendo Trail linked Kyoto to Tokyo during Japan's feudal period.
 It was the 'road through the mountains' travelled by feudal lords and their retinues, Samurai, merchants and travellers.
 Along the route were 69 'post towns', where weary travellers rested before continuing on the next leg.
-Our journey starts in Kyoto, home to atmospheric gardens, temples, teahouses and Geisha district, with time to explore this iconic destination.
-We visit the shrines and temples of Nara, home to eight UNESCO World Heritage sites.
-We then leave the modern world behind and walk the best-preserved and most interesting parts of the Nakasendo Trail.
+The journey starts in Kyoto, home to atmospheric gardens, temples, teahouses and Geisha district, with time to explore this iconic destination.
+Visit the shrines and temples of Nara, home to eight UNESCO World Heritage sites, then leave the modern world behind and walk the best-preserved and most interesting parts of the Nakasendo Trail.

-By day we walk along the ancient route as it passes through well-preserved Edo period villages, and by evening we stay in traditional country inns, dine on exquisite regional cuisine prepared from the freshest ingredients and enjoy the warm hospitality of our hosts.
-There is the chance to rejuvenate our legs with a relaxing soak in a natural hot spring at an Onsen Ryokan.
-We end our journey in the ultramodern, bustling streets of Tokyo, known as Edo during Japan's period of rule by the Shoguns.
+By day, walk along the ancient route as it passes through well-preserved Edo period villages, and by evening stay in traditional country inns and dine on exquisite regional cuisine prepared from the freshest ingredients.
+There is the chance to rejuvenate with a relaxing soak in a natural hot spring at an Onsen Ryokan.
+End in the ultramodern, bustling streets of Tokyo, known as Edo during Japan's period of rule by the Shoguns.